Joseph D. Bryant: Career

 In 1873 he was appointed as a sanitary inspector of the New York City Health Department, a position he held until 1879.
 In 1887 he was appointed by New York Mayor Abram Hewitt as one of the city's Health Commissioners, and in the same year he was also appointed a Commissioner of the New York State Board of Health.
 As a Health Commissioner, he worked to protect the city from the effects of unsanitary conditions of the sewage system of the day, and to reduce the effects of disease brought into the city by immigrants.
 Although his term as Health Commissioner did not expire until May 1893, he resigned from both positions in March 1893, stating that he wanted to allow his successor time to familiarize himself with the position before the summer, when the worst health problems surface.

 Bryant joined the 71st Regiment of the New York National Guard in 1872, becoming a surgeon of the regiment with the rank of Major.
 In 1882 then-Governor of New York Grover Cleveland commissioned Bryant as Surgeon-General of the state.
 His private practice was reportedly one of the largest in New York, where he was an attending or visiting surgeon at a large number of hospitals in the city.
 He also remained an instructor at Bellevue Medical College until the time of his death.
 In 1894 Bryant was named president of the Association of Medical Officers of the National Guard and Naval Militia of the State of New York.

 Bryant was a close personal friend of Grover Cleveland, often accompanying him on hunting and fishing excursions.
 He became Cleveland's personal physician in 1887, continuing in that role after Cleveland was elected president.
 In July 1893, Bryant secretly operated on Cleveland to remove a cancerous growth from the roof of his mouth.
-The operation took place during a purported vacation cruise on the Oneida off Long Island; such secrecy had been deemed necessary in order avoid creating a greater financial panic in the country.
+The operation took place during a purported vacation cruise on the Oneida off Long Island; such secrecy had been deemed necessary in order to avoid creating a greater financial panic in the country.
 The facts of the surgery were not released until 1917, after the death of both Cleveland and Bryant.